 The Group's principal financial instruments comprise of hire purchase contracts, related party loans and cash and short-term deposits.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade receivables and trade payables, which arise directly from its operations.
 It is and has been throughout the period under review, the Group's policy that no trading in derivatives shall be undertaken.
 The main risks arising from the Group's financial instruments are cash flow, interest rate risk and liquidity risk.
 The Group uses different methods to measure and manage different types of risks to which it is exposed.
-These include monitoring levels of exposure to interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange and seeks to minimise potential adverse effects on the financial performance of the Group.
+These include monitoring levels of exposure to interest rate and foreign exchange risk and assessment of market forecasts for interest rate and foreign exchange.
+The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.
 Details of the significant accounting policies and methods adopted, including criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in note 2 of the financial statements.